 Lori, a nurse healing patients from pain,

-watching husband and children grow in grace,
+watched her husband and children grow in grace,

 ever hopeful of sharing an encouraging word,

-To her, dad was special-take a trip around the world.
+To her, dad was special-"take a trip around the world".

 Kim ever present caring for those who hurt,

 learning from her parents about labors of love,

 She is there for husband and her four kids,